mattshoe/stratify/README.md

 ```

 # What is a Processor?
-In the context of Stratify, a `Processor` is a class built to handle exactly one type of KSNode.
+In the context of **Stratify**, a `Processor` is a class built to handle exactly one type of KSNode.
 It simply defines the
 operation to run against a specific type of `KSNode`.
 This is most often used to generate a new code file, but you can
 leverage a `Processor` to run any type of operation you may need.
 You may use it to aggregate data, or some other
 use-case you may find.